AlexandrovLab/SigProfilerClusters/README.md

 # SigProfilerClusters
 Tool for analyzing the inter-mutational distances between SNV-SNV and INDEL-INDEL mutations.
 Tool separates mutations into clustered and non-clustered groups on a sample-dependent basis and subclassifies all SNVs into a set category of clustered event: i) DBS; ii) MBS; iii) omikli; and iv) kataegis.
 Indels are not subclassifed.

+This tool was previously under the project name of SigProfilerHotSpots, but has been renamed to SigProfilerClusters.
+For all instructions below, SigProfilerClusters may be interchanged with SigProfilerHotSpots if the older version of the tools is being used.

 **INTRODUCTION**

-The purpose of this document is to provide a guide for using the SigProfilerHotSpots framework.
+The purpose of this document is to provide a guide for using the SigProfilerClusters framework.
 An extensive Wiki page detailing the usage of this tool can be found at https://osf.io/qpmzw/wiki/home/.

 **PREREQUISITES**